Identifying Hazards and Communicating Risks

 Occupational injuries and diseases

-The vocabulary of work-related health problems is governed by provincial legislation on work health and safety and workers’ compensation.
-As a result, the precise definitions of key words may vary.
+The vocabulary of work-related health problems is governed by provincial legislation on health and safety at work, and workers’ compensation.
+As a result, precise definitions of key words may vary.
 However, the underlying concepts remain the same.

-An occupational injury must arise out of employment and in the course of employment, and includes one of the following
+An occupational injury may be due to an occupational disease or a work accident.
+It arises out of employment and in the course of employment, resulting from one of the following

 - a willful and intentional act, not being the act of the worker who suffers the accident